gottacatchenall/MetacommunityDynamics.jl/docs/src/tutorials/two_species.md

 !!! abstract
     In this tutorial, we explore our first multi-species model: Lotka-Volterra dynamics.
-We'll learn about building consumer-resource models in `EcoDynamics`, and using included and custom functional responses.
+We'll learn about building consumer-resource models in `MetacommunityDynamics`, and using included and custom functional responses.

 Overview